jamie-davis/CatsGuildTactics/TWW/LiberationOfUndermine/Gallywix/Normal.md

 Random players will be marked with Fused Canisters.
 One other player must join them to soak a stacking heal absorb.
 If nobody helps, the raid takes the heal absorb.

 All P1 mechanics continue until 50% health.

+Intermission: Cratering.
+Boss leaps up and kills anyone in landing zone, then puts up a shield and casts TOTAL DESTRUCTION!!! - break the shield and interrupt.

+Phase 3 - Bigger Badder Bomb Blast on tank.
+Swap and take the massive circle to edge and away, everyone else leave the circle.

+Big Bad Buncha Bombs from P1/P2 still available.

+A few players will be marked witb a directional arrow which shows where Overloaded Rockets will go.
+Don't move too much so other players can avoid.

+Three Tick-Tock Canisters spawn on floor and explode after 8 seconds.
+At least two players must soak split damage and healing absorb.
+Healing absorb must be healed off within 30 seconds or players take damage.
+If a canister is not soaked the healing absorb goes on the whole raid and can wipe us.

+Giga Coils continue.
+If a coil is disabled twice it will be destroyed and a quarter of the floor is electrified.
+Finish the fight before there is no space left.

+Gallibux Final Blast AOE does damage that drops with range so run away.

+Tank buster: Ego Check does 4 physical hits.
+Total unmitigated damage from all 4 hits is applied as a DOT so use defensive.